 - 137g (4oz) Lye (Sodium hydroxide/caustic soda)

 - 5g (1 tsp) Benzoin essential oil

 - 15mls (1 tbsp) Finely ground almonds

 - 15ml (1 tbsp) Ground cinnamon

 - Flaked or halved almonds, for decoration

-In Step 5 – Make sure you add the ground almonds and cinnamon at very light trace.
-Then add the sweet almond oil and essential oils along with the honey and benzoin, mix it all thoroughly then pour it immediately into your mold.
+- Using a spatula stir in the ground almonds and cinnamon at very light trace.
+Then add the sweet almond oil and essential oils along with the honey and benzoin, mix it in thoroughly then pour it immediately into your mold.